mwibbenmeyer/scripting_with_arcgis_using_arcpy/README.md

 import arcpy
 import pandas
 ```
-If arcpy and pandas both import successfully, you're good to go!
+If arcpy and pandas both import successfully, you're ready to begin writing scripts that integrate commands from both the arcpy and pandas modules.
+You also now know how to use pip to easily install any other user-written Python module you might want to use.